sefm-conference/2024/_pages/callforpapers.md

 ## Artifact Evaluation

 This edition of SEFM introduces an artifact evaluation (AE).
 An artifact contains any necessary material to support the claims made in the paper and ideally makes the results fully reproducible.
 Submission of an artifact is **optional for regular papers** and **mandatory for tool papers**.
 The artifacts will be judged by the Artifact Evaluation Committee (AEC).
+More details will be available soon.
 <!--
 More details can be found on the [artifact page]({{ site.baseurl }}{~~~~% link _pages/artifacts.md %}).
 -->